-- A Chairperson an independent person with the necessary skills and experience. - Three social workers, each with at least three years' relevant post qualifying experience in child care social work, including direct experience in adoption work.
-The social workers do not need to be employed by the agency. - Two elected members of Sunderland City Council, preferably with experience of Child Care Services.

-- The Medical Advisers- will have expertise in child health and health related issues. - Other persons "independent members", including where practicable at least two persons with personal experience of adoption.
-This could include specialists in education, child and adolescent mental health, race and culture and those who have personal experience of adoption. - Additionally, a Legal Adviser to the Panel will be identified, who may or may not be a Panel member.
+- A Chairperson an independent person with the necessary skills and experience. - Four social workers, each with at least three years' relevant post qualifying experience in childcare social work, including direct experience in adoption work.
+The social workers do not need to be employed by the agency. - The Medical Advisers- will have expertise in child health and health related issues. - Other persons "independent members", including where practicable at least two persons with personal experience of adoption.
+This could include specialists in education, child and adolescent mental health, race, and culture and those who have personal experience of adoption. - Additionally, a Legal Adviser to the Panel will be identified, who may or may not be a Panel member.
 The Legal Adviser is a qualified solicitor who is well experienced in child and family law and is also a member of the Law Society's Children's Panel.